 We got posters and fliers made – I don’t have the flier which is slightly annoying but very happy to have kept one of these A1 posters and scanned it a few years ago.

 The tour was to promote their new single ‘Made of Stone’.
 What a cracking 12” – the two tracks on the b side were also wonderful ‘Going Down’ and ‘Guernica’ – a backwards version of the title track and a clue to what would come on the album.
-A few years later, I met Paul Schroeder who is credited with producing the b sides and who engineered the album with John Leckie producing.
-Paul was working with the band Dodgy, who I knew very well through Andy Winters, their manager and my boss at Ultimate Records.
-I chatted to Paul a fair bit about how they recorded the first album, how they sang along to the backwards track that was ‘Don’t Stop’.
-Great conversations.
+A few years later, I met Paul Schroeder who produced the b sides and who engineered the album with John Leckie producing.
+Paul was working with the band Dodgy who I knew very well.
+They were managed by Andrew Winters, my boss at Ultimate Records.
+I chatted to Paul a bit about how they recorded the first album, how they sang along to the backwards track that was ‘Don’t Stop’.

 Anyway, back to 1989.